 Traditionally, Beni Ourain carpets are neutral with black or brown geometric lines.

-Originally, their purpose was not decorative.
-They were used to cover the ground in Berber tents and to keep warm on cold desert nights, such as blankets and bedding, so that they tended to be long, narrow and warm.
+Originally, their purpose was practical.
+They were used to cover the ground in Berber tents or as blankets and bedding to provide warmth during cold desert nights, so they tended to be long, narrow and warm.

-Unlike the Atlas, in lower regions with milder climates, Beni Ourain rug was generally used as carpets or to cover chairs.
+Unlike the Atlas, in lower regions with milder climates, Beni Ourain rugs were generally used as carpets or to cover chairs.
 So they were smaller and lighter.

 The traditional Beni Ourain rug was much smaller.
 The huge formats we see in the interior decoration of Western houses are almost always new carpets.